-November 11th is Veterans Day, and everyone can reflect on this great country with free admission to any national park unit!
+November 11th is Veterans Day, and the National Park Service is celebrating with free admission to any national park unit on November 11th & 12th!
 There are also other free dates throughout the year — National Park Service Birthday, National Public Lands Day, Presidents Day weekend, Martin Luther King, Jr. Day, and to kick off National Parks Week each year!
 Here’s the link to the fee free dates.
 What great opportunities to explore your national parks for FREE!
 Look for special NPS events in your area on THIS calendar.

 Some of the ones left on our list are easily accessible, like Shenandoah and Great Smoky Mountains.
 But we also have four backcountry parks in Alaska that are going to take a little more effort (and a little more cash!) to get to.
 But we’re going to do it!